Slideshow776/Sandbox-1/README.md

    - **What hardware is required by the game?**

-     - Desktop needs to have a functional mouse, and screen.
+     - Desktop needs to have a functional mouse and screen.
 This game will not require a powerful computer.

-     - Android devices needs to have a funcitonal touch technology or mouse option
+     - Android devices need to have a functional touch technology or mouse option

    - **What type of proficiency will the player need to develop to become proficient at the game?**